 Sample Exuma Cays Itinerary

-The headquarters of the Park is located at Warderick Wells and this is a perfect spot to spend some time in this naturalist’s paradise with surrounding sandbars and turquoise waters and mooring balls to moor for the night.
-Stop by the park office for map guides and friendly advice.
-There are more than 4 miles of trails on this protected island with stunning lookouts along the way.
-White tailed tropical birds nest in the bush and lookout for the Bahamian Hutia, a large furry animal the size of a small dog.
+Spot white-tailed tropical birds and the Bahamian Hutia, a large furry animal the size of a small dog.
 They eat the local vegetation and are harmless.
-Climb up to Boo Hill and the views from Park Ranger’s porch are unforgettable.
-Dinghy around to small cays nearby and snorkel, kayak, paddleboard in in very protected bay.
-Nearby Danger Reef offers Scuba diving to the adventurous looking to get close to ocean sharks and big fish and a little further South lays “Jeep Reef” which is a great dive at slack tide exploring the colorful coral heads and the old Jeep sitting on the ocean floor around 40 ft deep.
+Climb up to Boo Boo Hill and dinghy around to small cays nearby to snorkel, kayak, and paddleboard.
+Nearby, Danger Reef offers SCUBA diving to the adventurous looking to get close to ocean sharks and big fish.
+A little further South lays “Jeep Reef” which is a great dive site with colorful coral heads surrounding the old Jeep sitting on the ocean floor.
+Photo: Power Catamaran Mucho Gusto

-(Optional Extra – instead of sailing North, Sail to Black Point where a very friendly community serves great food with a smile and after a night at anchor in the protected bay, fly with an island hopper plane back to Nassau from the small airstrip here or Staniel Cay on the morning of Day 8)
+(Optional Extra – Instead of sailing north, sail to Black Point where a very friendly community serves great food with a smile.
+After a night at anchor, fly with an island hopper plane back to Nassau from the small airstrip here or Staniel Cay on the morning of Day 8)